Adults at the Pittston Memorial Library

 All are welcome to come to the library Thursday afternoons from 1:30-3:30pm for fiber art.
 Bring your own supplies and make some new friends while working on some crochet, knitting or felting.

 Don’t know what to read next?
 Why not join our book club?
 Join us for a discussion of our selected book every second Monday of the month!
 A new book is chosen every month and copies, though limited, can be reserved at the front desk.
-Book Club meets once a month from January to November to discuss a new book.
 Interested in joining?
-Contact Noelle at 570-654-9565 or, reach her by email, at email@example.com
+Call the library or visit the circulation desk.

 Why did you stop coloring?
 Adults 18 and over are invited to come to the Pittston Memorial Library for an afternoon of coloring!
 That’s right, coloring, just like you did when you were a little kid!
 We will provide the supplies you need, but feel free to bring your own fine tip markers and color pencils.
 Coloring Club meets Fridays at 1:00pm.